David-P-Moore/bookdown-chapterbib/docs/index.md

 # Preface {-}

 This is the very first part of the book.
+You can use anything that Pandoc's Markdown supports, e.g., a math equation $a^2 + b^2 = c^2$.